MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition.md

 ## Prerequisites for viewing content dispositions

-To manage disposition reviews and confirm that records have been deleted, you must have sufficient permissions.
+To manage disposition reviews and confirm that records have been deleted, you must have sufficient permissions and auditing must be enabled.

 ### Permissions for disposition